The 12 Simple Things to Know Before Traveling to Greece

 Or the amazing Mediterranean diet that is also incredibly healthy?
 Now that you are probably expecting!
 The following list of things to know before you are travelling to Greece, however, you don’t.

-Everything is Closed on a Sunday
+1. Everything is Closed on a Sunday

 Okay, not quite eeeeverything.
 But this might still be a surprise depending on what country you are visiting from.
 Sunday is usually a day for rest, church and family and is also one of the only days off some may get.
 This is why all shops are closed.
 That includes bakeries, so get your bread a day early, any shopping outlets, most museums, gas stations and all public services.
 Coffee shops and restaurants tend to remain open so you can still be out and about.
 There is also at least one gas station available within a certain region.

-*You will find that during the peak summer season souvenir shops are open in busy islands and touristy cities, including of course Athens
+*You will find that during the peak summer season souvenir shops are open in busy islands and touristy cities, including of course Athens.

 • Tip: If you have free time on Sunday morning, head to a local farmers market or grab the opportunity to attend Christian Orthodox mass in one of the many churches in the area.

-The Way You Order Coffee
+2. The Way You Order Coffee

 Do you like people watching?
 What about observing people trying to communicate and failing?
 Well then count yourself lucky to have stumbled across this article so you know exactly what is happening when you walk through a Greek coffee shop and attempt to buy your morning cup of bliss.
 Greeks order coffee through a short and choreographed dialogue that gets as much information across as soon as possible.
 Maybe that’s because we are all so grumpy before that first cup!
 If you omit some of this valuable information, then there are too many words involved and the server is forced to ask you more questions!
 What a tragedy!
 Let’s do this:

-• Pick the coffee type
+• Choose the coffee type

 • Double or single? *only for non-iced coffees